cajhin/capsicain/README.md

 ## Notes
 v1..12 was created in capsicain_interception repo.
 This was an experimental non-VS project, now obsolete, except for the history.

 Why the name?
 Beer made me do it.
 I like chilis.
 This tool defines a lot of CapsLock Hot keys.
-'Capsaicin' is the chemical stuff that makes chilis hot, Capsicain just has a better flow to it (and is a unique name)
+'Capsaicin' is the chemical stuff that makes chilis hot, Capsicain just has a better flow to it (and is a unique name.
+Although that was a mistake - google search still says You Fool!
+You Spelled capsaicin wrong!)

 # Installation
 See the manual: <https://github.com/cajhin/capsicain/wiki/Installation>